onivose/project1ERS/README.md

 ## Getting Started

-> You will need openjdk11 or later
+> Note: You will need openjdk11 or later

 ### Git Commands: